Dolly2601/Dolly2601/README.md

 ## Hey there!
-I'm Dolly Rajput, a dedicated student of progrmming👋
+I'm Dolly Rajput, a dedicated student of programming👋
 ![image](https://github.com/user-attachments/assets/a0d566db-664e-4f72-8d7a-9fc32a9b70a5)

 <!--